If you have a damaged garage door panel, you may be wondering if you can replace a single panel, or if you need to replace the entire door.

 - Replacement panel

-Here are the most critical steps to replace a panel in your garage door.
+Here are the most critical steps to replace garage door panels.

 1. Disconnect the Automatic Garage Door Opener